Theology of Søren Kierkegaard: Paradox

 Briefly stated, a paradox is an apparently true statement or group of statements that seems to lead to a contradiction or to a situation that defies intuition.
 It is said to be resolved when we show that the contradiction is only apparent.
 Kierkegaard's story of Abraham in Fear and Trembling exhibits such a paradox.
 Abraham could not prove he had heard the voice of God, yet he believes, and risked his only son based on this belief.
 The paradox of Abraham is that the believer acts and risks much on less than complete knowledge (incomplete knowledge is not sufficient for faith for Kierkegaard; one must believe by virtue of the absurd, that is to say because something is a contradiction).
-The god in time is a paradox just as much as the statement that "God is love" is a parody for an individual existing in time.
-Was it so easy for Abraham, Job, and the Apostle Paul to continue to believe that God is love?
-Kierkegaard continually stresses the tension between the inner and outer self before God.
-What a human being knows by himself about love is very superficial; he must come to know the deeper love from God-that is, in self-denial he must become what every human being can become (since self-denial is related to the universally human and thus is distinguished from the particular call and election), an instrument for God.
-Thus every human being can come to know everything about love, just as every human being can come to know that he, like every human being, is loved by God.
-Some find this thought adequate for the longest life (which doesn’t seem surprising to me); so even at the age of seventy they do not think that they have marveled over it enough, whereas others find this thought so insignificant (which seems to me very strange and deplorable), since to be loved by God is no more than every human being is-as if it were, therefore, less significant.